Seattle Orcas: 2023 season

 Prior to the launch of the official season, it was announced the MLC's inaugural domestic draft would take place on March 19, 2023.
-The Orcas had the first pick of the draft and selected Thunderbolts captain Harmeet Singh as their first overall draft pick, before adding the likes of Shehan Jayasuriya, Angelo Perera, and Shubham Ranjane in later draft selections.
-In addition, Mitchell Marsh and Quinton de Kock were announced as some of the team's overseas signings during the draft.
-Over the following months, several more overseas signings occurred, including the signings of Wayne Parnell, Dasun Shanaka, and Heinrich Klaasen—amongst others.
+The Orcas had the first pick of the draft and selected Thunderbolts captain Harmeet Singh as their first overall draft pick, before adding the likes of Shehan Jayasuriya, Shubham Ranjane, and Angelo Perera in later draft selections.
+In addition, Shimron Hetmyer and Quinton de Kock were announced as some of the team's overseas signings during the draft.
+Over the following months, several more overseas signings occurred, including the signings of Dasun Shanaka, Wayne Parnell, Andrew Tye, Dwaine Pretorius, Imad Wasim, and Heinrich Klaasen—amongst others.

 The team also announced their lineup of support staff, with Johan Botha coming on board as the team's bowling coach, Ross Taylor as the team's batting coach, Pravin Amre as the team's head coach, and Jarrod Harkness as the team analyst.
-Prior to the start of the season, Mitchell Marsh and Sikandar Raza—who were both included in the Orcas squad—withdrew from MLC due to it clashing with other tournaments such as the Ashes and the Zim Afro T10.
+Prior to the start of the season, Shimron Hetmyer and Sikandar Raza—who were both included in the Orcas squad—withdrew from MLC due to it clashing with other tournaments such as the Ashes and the Zim Afro T10.

 In the start to their inaugural campaign, the Orcas' went top of the table by recording a 5-wicket win over the Washington Freedom, a 35-run win over the San Francisco Unicorns, and an 8-wicket win over the Texas Super Kings.
 The Orcas' winning streak was snapped, however, during a 2-wicket defeat to the Los Angeles Knight Riders.
 A 2-wicket win over MI New York assured the Orcas' a first-place finish going into the finals nevertheless.

+After a 9-wicket win over the Texas Super Kings in the qualifier, the Orcas suffered a 7-wicket loss in the 2023 MLC final to MI New York.